 As you can see, the possible values settings can take are restricted in the same file.
 This is done to ensure matching naming and spelling as well as defining a common settings model among users and the OSS community.
-If a setting is allowed to be set to any value, you can use ANY.
 If a setting is allowed to be set to any value or it can also be unset, you can use [None, ANY].